seb7887/heimdallr/notes.md

 Steps:

-- Generate the RSA key
+- Generate the ECDSA key
-- Generate an RSA key with a self signed x509 certificate
+- Generate an ECDSA key with a self signed x509 certificate
 - Generate keys
 - Store public key in database and redis